Organize Your Leads in AscendixRE CRM

 By working in a CRM, you can easily categorize real estate leads according to the lead source, type of service they require, property type they’re interested in.

 Then you distribute the categorized lists of leads between other team members for further follow-up.

-Working within a CRM helps brokers flag and log real estate leads in a particular queue.
-And despite the number of opportunities and business obligations you may have during the day, categorization and automation helps you persist over time with those leads.
+Despite the number of opportunities and business obligations you may have during the day, categorization and automation helps you persist over time with those leads.

 Once you recognize and flag your leads appropriately, you set up a schedule in the form of following up (e.g., a combination of e-mail, phone, or message sequence in LinkedIn).

 Let me describe to you how it works.

 You’ve got a brand-new real estate lead.
 You categorize this lead as a tenant prospect, create a profile in CRM, and put the lease expiration date there.
 Then, based on the specified expiration date, the system automatically schedules a follow-up cadence that’s appropriate for the lead so that you don’t even have to think about it.

 Basically, agents just need to feed the lease expiration date into CRM, and the system takes care of all the scheduling and follow-up.